 Fisheries in many countries have been improving for decades.
 After many high profile fish stock crashes in the 1980s & 1990s (like Atlantic Cod), governments around the world have made huge efforts to manage their fisheries.
 The US leads the way in sustainability with 95% of fisheries providing over 99% of consumed seafood.

 Our funding is part of a larger project at the University of Washington (hence our URL) that primarily pays student and researcher salaries to build, maintain, and analyze fishery databases.
 We feature some of the research publications that come from those analyses, but also report on other studies.
-The money comes from the School of Aquatic and Fishery Sciences at UW, which oversees the project.
+The money is provided to the School of Aquatic and Fishery Sciences at UW, which oversees the project.
 Contributors to the project include various philanthropic foundations, government grants, international organizations, environmental NGOs, and some fishing companies and their affiliated NGOs.